 Article III - Duties Of Officers And Committee Chairmen

-Section 3 – The secretary will be responsible for taking and reading the minutes and notes of all Association functions.
-He will normally publish an Association Sailing List annually for the Newsletter.
-A knowledge of computer spreadsheet and publishing software would be useful in this position.
-He is responsible for updating maintaining all aspects of the computerized Sailing List.
-He may obtain assistance in this task where available.
+Section 3 – The Secretary will be responsible for taking and reading the minutes and notes of all association functions.
+He may obtain assistance in this task if necessary.
 There is no limit on his term of office, but he must be nominated and elected each time.

-Section 4 – The Treasurer will keep the accounts of The Association, other than the Storekeepers Fund and the Reunion Coordinator’s Fund.
-The Treasurer will maintain a debit and/or credit card as needed to perform The Associations business.
-The Treasurer will make any other filling required by applicable state and Federal law.
+Section 4 – The Treasurer will keep the financial accounts of The Association.
+He will maintain a debit and/or credit card as needed to perform The Association’s business.
+The Treasurer will make filings required by applicable state and Federal law.
 The Treasurer’s Summary will be reported at the biennial meeting.
 His accounts may be audited by an Auditing Committee appointed by the President.
 The majority of said committee will be the elected officers, other than the Treasurer of The Association.
-At least one elected officer will be appointed by the President as an alternate Treasurer of the Association; however, only the Treasurer is required to sign checks for paying The Association bills.
-He will forward all Memberships Forms to the Secretary to facilitate entry of the new member information onto the Sailing List.
-If requested, he will provide the President with monthly financial statement and a status of the current membership dues.
+At least one elected officer will be appointed by the President as an alternate Treasurer of The Association.
+However, only the Treasurer is required to sign checks for paying The Association bills.
+He will transmit current home and email addresses, obtained from payment of dues, to the webmaster to facilitate revisions to the Crew Database.
+If requested, he will provide the President with monthly a financial statement and a status of the current membership dues.
 There is no limit on his term of office, but he must be nominated and elected each time.

-Section 5 – The Chaplain will be the primary point of contact for notification of illness/death of any Association Member or Lafayette Shipmate.
+Section 5 – The Chaplain will be the primary point of contact for notification of illness/death of any association member or Lafayette shipmate.
 In addition, he will initiate contact with relatives of the infirmed or deceased and keep The Association informed via direct e-mails and the official Association Website, of specifics, regarding the illness or death.
 He will send appropriate get well, condolences or sympathy cards on behalf of The Association and tender his signature to the card using the “Chaplain, USS Lafayette SSBN616 Association” tag line.
-When notified, he will report any illness or death to the Webmaster for inclusion on the webpage; to the Newsletter Editor for inclusion in the next newsletter and, in the case of death to update the Database.
-The Chaplain may, at his discretion, or at the request of another Association Officer, directly notify Lafayette Shipmates of the infirmed/deceased.
-The Chaplain will offer the invocation at the reunion banquet.
+When notified, he will report any illness or death to the Webmaster for inclusion on the webpage, and in the case of death, to update the Database, and to the Newsletter Editor for inclusion in the next newsletter.
+The Chaplain may, at his discretion, or at the request of another association officer, directly notify Lafayette shipmates of the infirmed/deceased.
+The Chaplain will offer the invocation at the reunion banquet and conduct a “Tolling of the Bell” ceremony for those who have gone on eternal patrol since the prior reunion.
 The Chaplain’s Guide used by the USSVI may be consulted and used as a reference.
-Members are also expected to keep the Chaplain informed of illnesses and the deaths of Lafayette Shipmates of which they are aware that may not be in the Database.
+Members are also expected to keep the Chaplain informed of illnesses and the deaths of Lafayette shipmates of which they are aware that may not be in the Database.

-Section 8 – The Newsletter Editor will assemble the Newsletter inputs in the style of his choice and arrange for printing and mailing of the proper number of copies to the paid membership of record, whose USPS addresses are known and who do not have E-Mail addresses.
-Expenses for postage and other related expenses are reimbursable when receipts are presented to the Treasurer.
+Section 8 – The Newsletter Editor will publish a newsletter, quarterly if possible, in the style of his choice, for emailing to everyone in the Crew Database for whom a current email address is available.
 The Newsletter Committee members will be comprised of the officers, elected and appointed, who are directed to make periodic reports to The Association.

 Article IV - Membership, Dues, Contributions

-Section 1 – All persons who served in USS Lafayette (SSBN 616) at any time are eligible for membership in The Association.
+Section 1 – Only persons who served in USS Lafayette (SSBN 616) are eligible for membership in The Association.

-Section 4 – Donations and contributions will be accepted for the purpose of funding the functions of The Association.
+Section 3 – Donations and contributions will be accepted for the purpose of funding the events of The Association.
 All such donations or contributions will be forwarded to the Treasurer for recording and deposit.

 Article V - Membership